telefonicaid/fiware-orion/doc/manuals/user/known_limitations.md

 where N is the number of bytes of the too large notification.

-However, you can change this limit by starting the broker with the [CLI option](../admin/cli.md) `-outReqMsgMaxSize`.
+You can change this limit by starting the broker with the [CLI option](../admin/cli.md) `-outReqMsgMaxSize`.
-However, before doing this please have a look to [performance considerations](../admin/perf_tuning.md#payload-and-message-size-and-performance).
+However, before doing this please have a look at [performance considerations](../admin/perf_tuning.md#payload-and-message-size-and-performance).

 ## Content-Length header is required